 Mural in photo: Wolf Howling in Silhouette

 How-l you use this amazing Wolf Howling in Silhouette wallpaper in your home?
 This striking moon wallpaper would look great in most rooms.
 Make the most of the oranges in the glowing moon by having orange candles and pumpkins throughout.

 Spooky fact: Did you know that wolves don’t actually howl to the moon?
 They howl to communicate with each other about the wolf’s location and where prey or predators are. (nationalgeographic.org)

 8. Don’t settle for pumpkin lanterns.
 Enjoy a pumpkin wallpaper!

 Mural in photo: Halloween wallpaper from our Extended Range

-Spooky fact: Halloween comes from the pagan festival Samhain which was and still is celebrated by some at this spooky time of year.
-It is said that from 31st October to1st November, spirits visited their former homes and haunted people.
+Spooky fact: Halloween comes from the pagan festival Samhain, which is still celebrated by some at this spooky time of year.
+It is said that from 31st October to 1st November, spirits visited their former homes and haunted people.
 To scare the spirits away, people lit bonfires and carved pumpkin jack-o-lanterns! (gardencollage.com)

 We hope you have been thoroughly freaked out by our spooktacular collection of Halloween wallpaper.
 Tell us how you will use a scary wallpaper in your own home this year by leaving a comment below.